hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 3. append the TSS Message to the TSS Message List.
 4. If the active and candidate rosters are set, validate the TSS Message List

-Validate TSS Message List:
+###### Validate TSS Message List

 1. For the votes already cast in the vote vector
     1. sum all the yes votes into a total count.
     2. If the count is greater than or equal to the threshold in the candidate roster, do nothing and return.
 2. For each TSS message in the TSS Message list
     1. If the TSS Message has a yes entry in the vote vector, do nothing.
     2. otherwise, validate the message.
     3. If the message is valid, update the vote vector and increment the count of yes votes.
     4. If the count of yes votes is greater than or equal to the threshold in the candidate roster, then send the vote vector as a system transaction and exit the validation process.

 ##### TSS Key Manager

 TODO:  Separate out the computation of the shares into the TSS Key Manager.

 ##### TSS Signing Manager

 The TSS Signing Manager is responsible for computing a node's private shares from the TSS Messages and for generating ledger signatures on messages.
 The Signing manager operates on its own thread.

 Public API:

 1. Future<PairingSignature> signMessage(byte[] message) throws NotReadyException

 Internal Elements:

 1. active roster
 2. active private shares
 3. active public shares